paul-hammant/tbd/content/monorepos/index.md

 depended on other things).
 Now that developer is going to change `TheORMweDepOn` and that impacts `TheirApplication` too.
 The Blaze related checkout-modifying technology performs an expansion to bring in `TheirApplication` to the developers checkout.
 From that moment on, the developer doing update/pull/sync will bring down minute by minute changes to those three modules.
-For free, the build expands to make sure that the `TheORMweDepOn` changes don't break either of `MyTeamsApplication` or `TheirApplication`.
+For free, the build expands to make sure that the `TheORMweDepOn` changes do not break either of `MyTeamsApplication` or `TheirApplication`.

 Both Subversion and Git have a 'sparse checkout' capability, which exactly facilitates this sort of thing.
 At team